w3c/xslt30-test/readme.txt

 ### WRITING TESTS ###

-First, I set up oXygen to have two Transformation Scenarios for each processor I want to use: one that takes as input an XSLT source and an XML source by the same name as the XSLT source (with only the extension different) and one that runs an XSLT source without any input, using the "xsl:initial-template" feature of XSLT 3.0.
+First, I [Abel Braaksma] set up oXygen to have two Transformation Scenarios for each processor I want to use: one that takes as input an XSLT source and an XML source by the same name as the XSLT source (with only the extension different) and one that runs an XSLT source without any input, using the "xsl:initial-template" feature of XSLT 3.0.

 Here's the way I do it then: